 Many users have some common questions before getting started with QR Codes.
 And you may have them too.
 Let’s go through these in detail:

-Most common QR Code FAQs
+C. Most common QR Code FAQs

-1. What does QR Code mean?
+1. What does a QR Code mean?

 And the reason behind this name is pretty simple.
 Have you ever scanned a QR Code?
 You might have done it most probably.
 In case not, try scanning one now.

-It’ll hardly take a second or two for to you do the needful and see the content in the QR Code.
+It’ll hardly take a second or two for you to do the needful and see the content in the QR Code.
 Quick, right?

 2. How many times can my QR Code be scanned?